Are you building a great team?

 Setting outcomes involve engaging the imagination, emotions, and values of the team member.
 Here are some key steps to setting them successfully.

-2. The outcome must be developed in the 1st person and expressed as if it has already happened.
-This acts like a GPS because it is programming the subconscious mind to find ways to fulfill the outcome.
+- The outcome must be developed in the 1st person and expressed as if it has already happened.
+This acts as a GPS because it is programming the subconscious mind to find ways to fulfil the outcome.

 Outcomes should contain: